 Step 2: Adding the Pricing Options as Products

-For these products, the Display should be what you want displayed next to the radio button (e.g. Option 1), the price should be set to a specific value (e.g. $10.00), and there should be no description or image.
+For these products, the Display should be what you want displayed next to the radio button (e.g. Option 1), the price should be set to a specific value (e.g. $10.00), and there should be no Partial URL Path Name (you will need to delete anything in that field), description or image.
 Click Create.
 Move each product for pricing value to Active Status.

 Step 3: Adding the Pricing Options to your Original Product

 Once you have created your original product and a product for each pricing value, select your original product by going to SpringBoard's Store Home » Products and Pages.
-Click Product Options and then click Add Option Group.
-Enter in the Display name (e.g. Suggested Prices, Name Your Own Price, etc.) that will appear above the pricing options.
-Check the checkbox under Selection Required, and click Create.
+Click Configuration Options.

-In the Selections Settings tab, change the Selection Type to Customer Specified Value (Donation).
-Make sure the checkbox under Selection Required is selected.
-In the field under Optional / Unselected Display, enter in the words (e.g. Other Amount, Your Price, etc.) you want displayed to the right of the radio button and to the left of where customers will enter their own price.
+In the Selections Settings tab, in the field under Optional / Unselected Display, enter in the words (e.g. Other Amount, Your Price, etc.) you want displayed on the order page to the right of a radio button and to the left of where customers will enter their own price, as shown toward the end of this article.
 Next, click on the Display tab.
-Choose Use Default as the Presentation and choose Yes as the Force Display.
+Select Yes for the Force Display.
 Click the X to close.

-Repeat this step with the other products that are pricing values.
-You can change the displayed ordering of these options (the products with pricing values) by dragging the handles next to each item up or down.
-When you have created all of your options, click Save.
-An example of what a customer will see during the order process is displayed below.
+Under Existing Product, select one of your products (e.g. Option 1) that is a pricing value option for your pay what you want product.
+Click Create.
+Repeat this step with the other products that are pricing value options for your pay what you want product.
+You can change the displayed ordering of these choices by dragging the file cabinet icon next to each item up or down.
+When you have created all of your choices, and are happy with the display order, click Save.

 Note: Since you have set up pricing options as products, you want to make sure that the link from your website is to your original product, rather than the products that are just prices.